ShoYamanishi/wailea/README.md

 coordinates of the labels.
 An embedded BC-tree is a BC-tree augmented with necessary embedding information to generate a visibility representation.

 `$ make sample_graph_drawer`

 This will make the 4 command-line tools written in C++ above.

+### util/sample_digraph_drawer.py
+This drawers a directed graph.
+It does not consider lables.
+Nodes are represented by a circle.
+It parses the input text file, and then invokes the following command in series, and then draw the graph using pyplot in matplotlib.

+* `digraph_arranger`

+`$ make sample_digraph_drawer`

+This will make the command-line tool written in C++ above.

+### Sample output

+#### sample_graph_drawer.py

 Some sample output and their corresponding input files are shown below.